 More than 6,500 miles from the charms of Chapel Hill, Salkhordeh was an engineer at NBB Group in Tehran, Iran.
-While working on a project in the hospitality industry, she first thought about a career in business.
+While working on a project in the hospitality industry, she first thought about a career shift.

 Salkhordeh realized she wanted to experience hospitality and the focus on human interaction that comes with it.
 And she wanted to see what business was like outside of Iran, where industry is crippled by the government’s isolation from the Western world.

 “Because of the political situation, we do not have much tourism.
-We don’t have interaction with American companies,” she said.
+We don’t have interaction with U.S. companies,” she said.
 “Tourism is something that can bring peace, a source of revenue to Iran.”

 Salkhordeh chose to get a master’s in hospitality from the University of Delaware, graduating in 2010.
 A year later she decided to get her MBA, which brought her to Chapel Hill for a women’s weekend event in 2011.
 She immediately felt the warmth of UNC Kenan-Flagler and knew it was the place for her.

 “Everyone tried to interact with us.
 I loved it,” she said.
 “I went to other schools, and they were more competitive.
 I didn’t get that warmness.”

 When Salkhordeh started the Full-Time MBA Program in 2012, she wanted to focus on consulting and later added operations management as a second concentration after seeing how similar it was to mechanical engineering.